Viceroy Auto Transport

 Dodge Hellcat Speed Chase in Houston, TX

-In the United States, the Charger nameplate has been used on subcompact hatchbacks, full-size sedans, muscle cars, and personal luxury coupes.
+Over the decades, the Dodge Charger has undergone numerous transformations, adapting to the varying tastes and demands of car enthusiasts.
+The Charger nameplate has graced a variety of models, including subcompact hatchbacks, full-size sedans, muscle cars, and personal luxury coupes.
 The current version is a four-door sedan.
 The first of muscle cars to come from the Dodge automaker was actually a sedan that soon transformed into a bit of sports car with pony car power.

 When the Charger was first introduced as a concept in 1946, the national public didn’t care too much for it, and the concept was shelved until 20 years later.
 The first-generation Dodge Charger was produced in 1966, only six years after the first generation Challenger.